thatskyapplication/.github/profile/README.md

 # Caelus

-Caelus is a Discord application for [Sky: Children of the Light].
+Caelus is a Discord application for [Sky: Children of the Light] and is ready to help you on your Sky journey.
 Feel free to invite it!

-🔗 [Discord invite link]
+🔗 [Invite link]

-Caelus is ready to help you on your Sky journey.
+## Help

+If you need any help, want to report an issue, or just want to chill out, head on over to the [Discord server]!

 ## Supporting Us